4ms/SMR/README.md

 [Download ST-UTIL](http://www.st.com/web/en/catalog/tools/PF258168)

 Install both.
 Please contact me if you run into problems that you can't google your way out of!

 ## Clone the Projects

 Make sure git is installed on your system.
-(OSX: brew install git)
+(OSX: type "brew install git" into the Terminal)

 Create a work directory, and enter it.